Peanut Butter Banana Breakfast Bars Recipe

 Looking for more tasty vegan snacks and breakfasts?

-Try these cashew coconut snack bars, healthy muesli slices or peanut butter bliss balls for tasty snacking on-the-go, or for a healthy and delicious breakfast, whip up a batch of super easy vegan banana pancakes!
+- For a healthy and delicious breakfast, whip up a batch of vegan baked pancakes or these super easy vegan banana pancakes!

 Peanut Butter Banana Breakfast Bars

 - 80 g peanut butter crunchy or smooth

 - 100 g mixed seeds